saifalomari99/FPGA_Projects/SystemVerilog_FPGA_Projects/2- Programmable Square Wave Generator/README.md

-# Programmable Square Wave Generator
+# Programmable Square Wave Generator - Saif Alomari

 A Programmable Square Wave Generator is a device or circuit capable of producing square wave signals with adjustable parameters such as frequency, duty cycle, and amplitude.